Skrylar/ImpromptuModular/README_0_6_11.md

 Extra controls were also added to the LFO (Low Frequency Oscillator), namely **GAIN** and **OFFSET**, to be able to easily modulate any other on-board parameter.
 With maximum gain, the LFO produces a 10V peak-to-peak signal (i.e. 5V amplitude).
 The offset knob is automatically scaled such that with maximum (minimum) offset, the signal's maximum (minimum) voltage is +10V (-10V).
 That is, with the gain set to 0, the offset value spans -10V to +10V, and with the gain set to maximum, the offset value spans -5V to +5V.
 Also note that the clock LFO is automatically reset on every reset event in the sequencer.

+The SMS16 also features the advanced gate mode of the PhraseSeq16.
+When changing the clock resolution in the SMS16, the onboard clock will automatically be scaled accordingly and no multiplied clock needs to be supplied to the module.

 ([Back to module list](#modules))